-&lt;sup>33 See Table A1 on the Appendix for the summary statistics of the estimated fixed effects (these are demeaned).
+34 See Table A1 on the Appendix for the summary statistics of the estimated fixed effects (these are demeaned).

-Panel A and B); however, these effects are driven by time effects (comparing Columns 2 and 4 with respect to Columns 3 and 5).
+In the case of loan pricing, differently from the acceptance of loan applications, time effects matter significantly, but mainly because monetary rates were different in the two periods of our experiment.
+For economic significance, only when considering the borrowertime vs. banktime fixed effects, the economic significance is somewhat higher for bank (than borrower) factors (see Columns 3 vs. 5, Panel A and B); however, these effects are driven by time effects (comparing Columns 2 and 4 with respect to Columns 3 and 5).
 Finally, Column 6 shows very strong effects in pricing when the borrower and bank channels are estimated together.

 In sum, we find that the borrower and bank channels are equally strong in causing-and explaining-loan acceptance.
-However, for loan pricing, borrower factors are substantially stronger.
+However, for loan pricing, borrower factors are substantially stronger.35